 This House of Commons Library briefing sets out the system of support for children and young people in England aged 0-25 with special educational needs (SEN).
 The briefing provides an overview of the new system introduced in 2014, the transitional arrangements, and how the new system differs from that which preceded it.
 It also includes a brief history of the movement towards reform that preceded the 2014 changes, and information on the impact of the new system available to date.Jump to full report >>

-The Children and Families Act 2014 provided for an overhaul of the system for identifying children and young people in England aged 0-25 with special educational needs (SEN), assessing their needs and making provision for them.
+The Children and Families Act 2014 introduced major reform of the system for identifying children and young people in England with special educational needs (SEN), assessing their needs and making provision for them.

-A consultation on the inspection by Ofsted and the Care Quality Commission of local arrangements to support children and young people with SEN, due to begin in May 2016, was carried out from October 2015 to January 2016.
-A response was published in March 2016.
+Inspections by Ofsted and the Care Quality Commission of local arrangements to support children and young people with special educational needs and disabilities began in May 2016.

 Commons Briefing papers SN07020

 Authors: Robert Long; Nerys Roberts; Shadi Danechi